-It’s officially hot!
-You will spend the next few months battling cabin fever as you try to protect the kids from the hottest hours of the day.
-Don’t fret- we’ve rounded up the best spots in Dallas-Fort Worth for keeping cool while the kids run around.
+It’s officially cold!
+You will spend the next few months battling cabin fever as you try to protect the kids from the coldest hours of the day.
+Don’t fret- we’ve rounded up the best spots in Dallas-Fort Worth for keeping warm while the kids run around.
 You can visit them all- just be sure to mind the rules, supervise the children, and check for closings before you head out.

 Read more below for our list of The Best Indoor Playgrounds in DFW:

 KIDZ Indoor Playground– This awesome play structure is inside Prestonwood Baptist Church in Plano and is one of the best indoor playgrounds in the DFW area.
 They’re free and open to the public for kids 10 and under.
 Monday through Friday, they are open from 9 am to 4:30 pm, plus late hours on Wednesdays and the weekends.

 Galleria Dallas– Visit the Children’s Play Place on Level 3 of the Galleria.
 The playground is for kids 42″ and shorter and their caregivers.
 They are open throughout mall hours.

 The Tubes– Head down to Irving Bible Church for their two awesome indoor playgrounds.
 The Tubes are a giant play structure for climbing, crawling, and sliding.
 The Bugs, right next door, are for kids 36″ and shorter.
 They’re open to the public without a fee from 7 am to 7 pm.